About the Program and Eligibility

 You will be registered for 1 hour of independent study credit, and will earn a letter grade for your efforts.
 Your faculty mentor will assign your grade.
 At the end of the summer, your credit and letter grade will be sent to your home institution.

-Yes!
-There will be a mandatory program orientation held on Monday, June 4th at 9:00 am.
-The location will be included in the information materials that you will receive when you arrive.
-The orientation will provide an overview of the program and an opportunity to ask any questions you may have.
+There will be a mandatory program orientation held the first morning of the program.
+You will be informed of the time and location before you arrive.
+Orientation will provide an overview of the program and an opportunity to ask any questions you may have.

 Your CU student ID (aka “BuffOne Card”) will allow you access to libraries, computer labs, student health services, and the recreation center on campus.
 Your BuffOne Card will also allow you to ride the city and regional (to Denver) buses for free.

 Boulder offers many recreational opportunities.
 If you’re an outdoor enthusiast, the recreation center has camping and other equipment that you can rent for a small fee.
-The rec. center also has a great swimming pool, racquetball and squash courts, weight rooms, saunas, and an ice rink--and most equipment (such as racquets and balls) can be checked out at no cost.
+The rec center also has swimming pools, racquetball and squash courts, weight rooms, saunas, and an ice rink--and most equipment (such as racquets and balls) can be checked out at no cost.

 IF YOU HAVE ANY QUESTIONS, please don't hesitate to contact us.
 We want you to be as prepared as possible for the summer ahead.
-You can call us or email us at email@example.com.
+You always email us at email@example.com.

 See you soon!